Covid-19 Preparing to travel – 6 steps to staying safe at Teesside International Airport – click here.

 All you have to do is specify your needs with your airline or tour operator when you book your flight.

-They’ll then let us know you’re coming so we can make preparations to help you with things like:
+They’ll then let us know you’re coming so we can prepare to help you with things like:

 There are several ways you can let us know when you get to the airport.
 From the car park you can call the number designated on the signage.
 A member of staff will then meet you in the car park if required.